The Plan to Save India From Disinformation

 To find stories to investigate, BOOM’s reporters spot posts and messages that are quickly picking up likes and shares.
 Some hoaxes—like a WhatsApp message claiming it could scan a phone user’s thumbprint and steal their biometric data—are easy to debunk.
 Others weave in true or partially true information, like a viral photo that claimed to show flood victims lining up to buy liquor.
 The photo itself was real, but the people pictured were waiting for fuel.

 BOOM also relies heavily on a WhatsApp-based tip line to hunt down false news stories going viral.
-Through the tip line, people can submit content they've received or found online.
-It provides users a chance to ask if something they’ve read is true, and gives BOOM's reporters another medium to distribute fact checked, accurate content back to the public.
+Through the tip line, people can submit content they’ve received or found online.
+It provides users a chance to ask if something they’ve read is true, and gives BOOM’s reporters another medium to distribute fact-checked, accurate content back to the public.
 Indians living overseas have even gotten involved, pinging the line with tips from as far off as Hong Kong and Germany.
 It has been such a success.
 “We take turns [manning the line] because it will drive you nuts,” Rebelo said.

-Amid the overwhelming stream of potentially false stories, BOOM decides which ones to fact check by asking “what will happen if we don’t tackle it?”
+Amid the overwhelming stream of potentially false stories, BOOM decides which ones to fact-check by asking, “What will happen if we don’t tackle it?”
 Rebelo said.
 Questionable content that could provoke actual physical harm takes precedence.
 In 2017, footage that circulated widely on WhatsApp claimed to show a small child being snatched by men on a motorbike.
 Searching on YouTube, Rebelo found its origin: a kidnapping-awareness campaign video created by a Pakistani charity, edited to remove a message warning parents to keep an eye on their children.
 It was a simple but effective means of distortion.
 Officials have linked this video to several instances of violence, including a spate of killings in Assam in early June.
 Police officers in Dhule also told me they believe this video played a role in the killings of five men there in July.
 The investigation is ongoing.

 In May 2017, Rebelo published a piece debunking the video.
 Her story showed how the video that went viral was doctored.
 Yet as is often the case, her work did little to stop the video’s circulation online.
 In the spring, false reports spread through WhatsApp of child kidnappings, mainly in rural areas.
-Some of them used the exact video Rebelo fact checked last year.
+Some of them used the exact video Rebelo fact-checked last year.
 The rumors often warned of outsiders traveling from town to town, searching for children to pluck off the streets.
 Images, including photos of children killed in the war in Syria, have circulated as well, providing a gruesome and false illustration of what supposedly happens to the abducted children.
 These reports have been linked to numerous incidents of mob violence and lynchings.

 The Indian government does not track the number of deaths or acts of violence linked to false rumors that circulate on WhatsApp.
-But Brijesh Singh, inspector general of Maharashtra’s state cyber-police division, estimated that around two dozen people have been killed nationwide since May.
+But Brijesh Singh, the inspector general of Maharashtra’s state cyber-police division, estimated that around two dozen people have been killed nationwide since May.
 IndiaSpend, a sister site of BOOM, puts the figure at 33 deaths arising from 69 such incidents between January 2017 and July of this year.

 In April, BOOM signed a deal with Facebook to serve as the company’s first-ever third-party fact-checking service.
-Through its deal with Facebook, BOOM reporters review articles and assign them with accuracy ratings.
+Through its deal with Facebook, BOOM reporters review articles and assign them accuracy ratings.
 Those found to be false should, in theory, show up less frequently in Facebook’s newsfeed.
-Rebelo and Ethiraj said that the fact checking has appeared to slow the spread of false information on Facebook.
+Rebelo and Ethiraj said that the fact-checking has appeared to slow the spread of false information on Facebook.
 But Rebelo admitted that “a lot of it is just feeling our way through.”
 (Facebook does not yet have data on the effectiveness of BOOM’s efforts.)

 WhatsApp, which has worked with fact-checking sites in Mexico and Brazil, appears to be interested in pursuing a similar model in India before the country’s elections next year.
 It has also had initial conversations with BOOM about its work in India.
 But because WhatsApp is not a public platform and is encrypted, gauging the spread of false information and the effectiveness of fact-checking efforts is nearly impossible.

 Rebelo said she would like to see tech companies take greater responsibility.
 “It’s their ecosystem at the end of the day,” she said.
 WhatsApp, for its part, has introduced a number of changes designed to limit forwarding and a tag that marks messages as “forwarded.”
-The thinking here: To get users to question the veracity of messages, rather than blindly forwarding them along.
-Greater digital literacy in parts of India where users are new to the Internet and WhatsApp would help too, Rebelo said.
-But even “sliced and diced” video clips and images can convince even the most seasoned internet user, Ethiraj said.
+The thinking here: to get users to question the veracity of messages, rather than blindly forwarding them along.
+Greater digital literacy in parts of India where users are new to the internet and WhatsApp would help too, Rebelo said.
+But “sliced and diced” video clips and images can convince even the most seasoned internet user, Ethiraj said.
 “How do you make people aware that you should not believe what you see?” he asked.

-As India’s 2019 elections approach, BOOM expects its already-heavy workload to increase.
+As India’s 2019 elections approach, BOOM expects its already heavy workload to increase.
 Politicians and political parties are some of the worst “habitual disseminators of false information,” Ethiraj said.
 Parties have begun building teams for the specific purpose of pushing out a huge volume of propaganda and disinformation, Chopra said.
 These efforts ramp up in the months before elections.
-And with more people connected to WhatsApp than in previous elections, Ethiraj and his staff are bracing for an unprecedented amount false news.
+And with more people connected to WhatsApp than in previous elections, Ethiraj and his staff are bracing for an unprecedented amount of false news.
 He seemed stunned by how quickly and thoroughly misinformation has infiltrated the news ecosystem.
 “I don’t think in 2017 I could have seen how big it would become, at all,” he said.

 While the problem is a global one, “the amount of noise we are creating on WhatsApp in India is absurd,” Chopra said.
 The daily deluge of false messages on the platform amounted to what he called a “colossal, Herculean level of bullshit.”